Are you ready to end the revolving door syndrome so your star employees stay at your company?

 - “We’re losing too many people.”

-I’ve learned from research that good people are ridiculed just because they have constructive ideas on how to improve their department or company.
+Good people are ridiculed just because they share constructive ideas.
+For example, suggesting fresh changes how to improve their department or company.
+Employees need to know that they can speak their truth.

 Like What You Are Reading?